ibmresilient/resilient-community-apps/fn_qradar_enhanced_data/README.md

 | Create Artifact from Assets info | qr_assets | `-` |
 | Create artifact from Destination IP info | qr_top_destination_ips | `-` |

-The rule, QRadar Enhanced Data, is an automatic rule that triggers when a new incident with a qradar_id value is created, or an existing incident whose qradar_id value is updated.
+The rule, QRadar Enhanced Data, is an automatic rule that triggers when a new incident with a qradar_id value and a qradar_destination value is created, or an existing incident whose qradar_id value is updated.
 This rule triggers workflows as listed above and populates the Offense information in the custom fields and data tables.
 The rules for creating artifacts are menu item rules associated with the data tables.
 These rules can be executed at row level to generate artifacts from the column values.
 The workflows' input and post processing scripts can be customized for data retrieval and data presentation.

 ---